 Garnets are a loosely related family of minerals.
-Many are suitable as gemstones, and most comprise blends of more than one type.
-This provides garnet their surprising variety of possible colors.
+Many are suitable as gemstones, and most are a blend of more than one type.
+This gives garnet their surprising variety of possible colors.
 Madagascar color change garnet is a unique blend of pyrope and spessartine, with a smaller presence of almandine and grossular garnets.
 Trace amounts of the mineral chromium and vanadium create the breathtaking color change effect of this jewel.

 What Color is Color Change Garnet?

-This garnet exists in several potential colors, including browns, purples, oranges, and reds.
+This garnet exists in several potential colors, including browns, purples, oranges and reds.
 Blue is possible to find, but very rare.
 Madagascar color change garnet shifts color when it moves between daylight and incandescent light.
-Each color change stone is different, displaying its potential between various color combinations.
-This occurs due to differing amounts of pyrope and spessartine in its makeup, and the amount of chromium and vanadium within the gemstone.
+Each color change stone is different, with various potential color combinations.
+This is attributed to differing amounts of pyrope and spessartine in its makeup, as well as the amount of chromium and vanadium within the gemstone.